 When misused, Klonopin can create a reaction similar to alcohol intoxication.
 Like all benzodiazepines, Klonopin carries the risk of dependence, addiction and even overdose.

 Understanding Klonopin’s overdose potential can help you and those you love avoid experiencing one.
 The following provides an overview of common dosage amounts, side effects, overdose symptoms and benzo overdose treatment approaches.

 Klonopin Overdose Symptoms

-- Extreme sedation and drowsiness: This symptom must be present even when the individual is surrounded by excessive noise and commotion.
-This symptom is most apparent in a recreational setting where lethargy stands out like a sore thumb.
+- Extreme sedation and drowsiness: A person overdosing on Klonopin may be extremely sedated and drowsy even when they areThis symptom must be present even when the individual is surrounded by excessive noise and commotion.
+The symptom is most apparent in a recreational setting where lethargy stands out.

 Klonopin Overdose Treatment

 Klonopin overdoses are treated nearly the same way as overdoses on other benzodiazepines.

 When the victim arrives at an emergency medical center, their symptoms are tackled one by one.
 Once a stable condition is observed, doctors may choose to administer a benzodiazepine antidote called flumazenil.
 A Klonopin overdose victim has a high likelihood of survival when given the proper care right away.